-- Team Capacity Analysis
+Team Capacity Analysis

-How can I help my team most effectively navigate this environment?
+	How can I help my team most effectively navigate an uncertain environment?

 	The best leaders put their People first, provide Perspective, clarify Priorities and lead with Optimism.
 Here are 9 ways you can implement these leadership principles for your team:

 	For some team members, this might be the first period of market volatility of their career.
 Many are likely experiencing an unprecedented level of personal stress.
 Understand that mistakes might be made.
 Focus on the solution and course correct without placing blame.
 There will be a time and place later to debrief what went well and what didn’t.

 	What are the intentional changes the team is making to respond to this unusual environment?
 What should the team say, what should they offer to clients?
 Roleplaying likely conversations can help prepare team members and empower them to work for the benefit of the client while representing the team well.

 	Define and communicate to your team what types of client calls should be immediately escalated to you, which ones the team can handle, and which conversations can be postponed for a later date.
-You may be experiencing a temporary lull in client call volumes as clients are busy addressing the highest priority person and family issues in this changed environment.
-But be prepared for a likely increase in calls as the reality and impact of market volatility begins to sink in.
+Be prepared for a likely increase in calls as the reality and impact of market volatility begins to sink in.
 Empathy, authenticity and responsiveness go a long way toward putting clients at ease.